 12. Roofstock

-Roofstock is an online real estate marketplace that allows you to build wealth through real estate trading.
-It is the best alternative for Fidelity if you are an active investor who wants to buy and sell actual rental properties.
+Roofstock is an online real estate marketplace that allows you to build wealth through real estate investing.
+It is the best alternative for Fidelity if you are looking for alternative investment and you are an active investor who wants to buy and sell actual rental properties.

-You might think that you need a high minimum to begin trading on the Roofstock platform.
+You might need a high minimum to begin trading on the Roofstock platform.
 That is not true.
 You can start now with zero minimum unless you are an accredited investor.

-In that case, you will need at least $5,000 to start buying shares of rentals.
-It suits investors with an interest in a more passive approach to real estate investing.
-Additionally, you can invest in properties through self directed IRAs.
+In that case, you will need at least $5,000 to buy rental shares.
+It suits investors interested in a more passive approach to real estate investing.
+Additionally, you can invest in properties through self-directed IRAs.

 In 2019, the company introduced Roofstock One.
 This manages investment for accredited, hands-off investors.
-The program was discontinued, but the company has promised to bring it back.
+The program was discontinued, but the company promised to return it.

 Pros: